What Credit Card Has the Best Gas Rewards?

 US Bank Altitude Connect

-We start our list off with a relatively new card option: the US Bank Altitude Connect.
+We start our list off with a card that’s seen some changes lately: the US Bank Altitude Connect.
 Headlining this card’s rewards, it earns 4 points per dollar spent at gas stations (plus EV charging stations) as well as 4x points on travel purchases.
-On top of that, it also earns 2x points at grocery stores, 2x points on dining, 2x points on select streaming service purchases, and 1x points on all other purchases among other perks.
+However, the gas stations/EV charging category now has a cap of $1,000 in spending per quarter.

 • Gas rewards: 3x points at gas stations